Orchestrator

 What makes it different

-Compared to the classic runtime, the orchestrator adds four things:
+Compared to the classic runtime, the orchestrator adds five things:

 The orchestrator stays fully compatible with the Native Federation ecosystem — any remote built with @softarc/native-federation (v3 or v4) that emits a standard remoteEntry.json can be loaded by it.